$\mathcal{N} = (0, 2)$ higher-spin supergravity in AdS$_3$: An N = (0, 2) generalization of linearized Vasiliev higher-spin supergravity

 One way to demonstrate that such a theory may correspond to $\cn = (0, 2)$ CFT in $2\mathrm{d}$ is to write down its asymptotic symmetry, on the background of AdS vacuum.
 Asymptotic symmetries of bulk theory is believed to correspond to global symmetries of the dual boundary theory.
 If structure of $\cn = (0, 2)$ supersymmetry is found in the algebra of asymptotic symmetries of our theory, its dual theory, if exists, should have the same $\cn = (0, 2)$ supersymmetry, as is desired.

-Concretely, gauge symmetries in the bulk and asymptotic symmetries is linked by the so-called ``Drinfeld-Sokolov reduction'' in highest-weight gauge~\cite{Campoleoni:2010zq, Campoleoni:2011hg}.
+Concretely, gauge symmetries in the bulk and asymptotic symmetries is linked by the so-called ``Drinfeld-Sokolov reduction'', a hamiltonian reduction in highest-weight gauge~\cite{Coussaert:1995zp,Henneaux:1999ib} for not only gravity but also higher-spin case~\cite{Henneaux:2010xg,Campoleoni:2010zq,Campoleoni:2011hg}.
 It is important that the reduction is done separately for each $\psi = \pm $ part of the gauge symmetry.
 To clarify that, notice that $\psi = \pm$ part of gauge fields are respectively represented by $A$ and $\bar{A}$ in Chern-Simons formalism.
 Because of the direct plus structure of gauge symmetry algebra, both $A$ and $\bar{A}$ satisfy gauge invariance separately.
 Therefore, the calculations of asymptotic symmetries can be done separately for them, as is the case in ~\cite{Campoleoni:2011hg, Creutzig:2011fe}.

-Therefore, with the conclusions that have already been known for long~\cite{Campoleoni:2011hg, Creutzig:2011fe}, the ${\mathrm{shs}[(1-\nu)/2]}_{\text{L}}$ and ${\mathrm{hs}[(1-\nu)/2]\oplus \mathrm{hs}[(1+\nu)/2]\oplus \mathrm{u}(1)}_{\text{R}}$ gauge symmetry corresponds to ${\mathrm{sW}_{\infty}[(1-\nu)/2]}_{\text{L}}$ and ${\left(\mathrm{W}_{\infty}[(1-\nu)/2]\oplus \mathrm{W}_{\infty}[(1+\nu)/2]\oplus \mathrm{u}(1)\right)}_{\text{R}}$ respectively\footnote{The Drinfeld-Sokolov reduction mentioned here is the ``classical'' one, meaning that it is acted on some classical Poisson algebra.
+Therefore, with the conclusions that have already been known for long~\cite{Henneaux:2010xg, Campoleoni:2011hg, Creutzig:2011fe}, the ${\mathrm{shs}[(1-\nu)/2]}_{\text{L}}$ and ${\mathrm{hs}[(1-\nu)/2]\oplus \mathrm{hs}[(1+\nu)/2]\oplus \mathrm{u}(1)}_{\text{R}}$ gauge symmetry corresponds to ${\mathrm{sW}_{\infty}[(1-\nu)/2]}_{\text{L}}$ and ${\left(\mathrm{W}_{\infty}[(1-\nu)/2]\oplus \mathrm{W}_{\infty}[(1+\nu)/2]\oplus \mathrm{u}(1)\right)}_{\text{R}}$ respectively\footnote{The Drinfeld-Sokolov reduction mentioned here is the ``classical'' one, meaning that it is acted on some classical Poisson algebra.
 Therefore the resulted W-algebra do not contains quantum correction terms, but only some semi-classical ($c \rightarrow \infty $) limit of those quantum W-algebra that of finite $c$.} , in where there contains the subalgebra of $2\mathrm{d}\; \cn = (0, 2)$ supersymmetry, making it reasonable to call such a theory that to be constructed as an $\cn = (0, 2)$ higher-spin gravity theory.